Haufe-Lexware/wicked.haufe.io/doc/BETA.md

 $ docker ps
 ```

-As soon as all containers are up and running, you will now be able to access wicked at [https://portal.local](https://portal.local).
-You browser
+As soon as all containers are up and running, you will now be able to access wicked at [https://portal.com](https://portal.com).
+Your browser
 will scream at you because of the self signed certificates, but that's normal; accept the changes and try it out.
-Note that both `portal.local` and
+Note that both `portal.com` and
-`api.portal.local` is used in the browser, so that you will need to accept both these certificates.
+`api.portal.com` is used in the browser, so that you will need to accept both these certificates.

 ### Variant 2: Deploying to a Docker host with real certificates and real DNS entries